 Exceptions to the good record requirement may be made when it is to GHURA's advantage to make the transfer.

-Exceptions may also be made when GHURA determines that a transfer is necessary to protect the health or safety of a resident who is a victim of domestic violence, dating violence, sexual assault, or stalking and who provides documentation of abuse in accordance with section 16-VII.D of this ACOP.
+Exception will also be made when GHURA determines that a transfer is necessary to protect the health or safety of a resident who is a victim of domestic violence, dating violence, sexual assault, or stalking and who provides documentation of abuse in accordance with section 16-VII.D of this ACOP.
+Tenants who are not in good standing may still request an emergency transfer under VAWA.